nmdimaria/stock-analysis/README.md

 Dim tickerEndingPrices(12) As Single
 ```

+So now instead of identifying the data row by row, it identified the data by the individual stock.
 This enabled the program to only pay attention to the rows and information that mattered instead of having to loop through every row of the spreadsheet for every peice of data.